 From your initial application to the day you graduate, the Admissions, Records and Registration’s office is a vital resource.
 Students must register for classes each semester and this process is facilitated by the Admissions, Records and Registration’s office.
 Whether you register in person or online, this office processes and maintains your class schedule.
 Here are some highlights of important functions and processes, and guidelines to help you move through various requirements efficiently and successfully.

 Academic Advisors: Students may need approval from their Academic Advisor before they can register.
 Please stop by the second floor of the CAR building to be placed on a walk-in list to see an advisor.
 Plan ahead!
 During peak times of the year, the wait can be long.

 Take Responsibility: Academic advisors are here to help you – not to instruct you on what to do.
 All students MUST take responsibility for understanding the processes, rules, regulations and requirements when it comes to registration.

 Transcripts: The transcript is the official record of a student’s academic performance.
 It is most often required when the student is transferring to another college or seeking employment.
-Students must request official transcripts in person or by written request to the Admissions, Records and Registration Office sent by US postal mail.
+Students must request official transcripts and pay the applicable fee(s) in person, online, or by written request to the Admissions, Records and Registration Office sent by US postal mail.

 Candidacy for Graduation: Any student who plans to graduate MUST file a Candidacy for Graduation form by the deadline date listed on the important term date information found on the Brookdale website in order to determine if he or she has met all the graduation requirements.
-This form is processed by your academic advisor then forwarded to the Registrar’s Office for verification.
+This form is available online through webadvisor, or can be processed by your academic advisor then forwarded to the Registrar’s Office for verification.